nikolajvonholck/deno-rest-api-boilerplate/README.md

 - JWT authentication using `djwt` and password hashing using `bcrypt`.
 - CRUD operations with authorization for the example entity `Todo`.
 - End-to-end testing for all endpoints using `superoak`.
-- Continuos integration workflow using GitHub Actions.
+- Continuous integration workflow using GitHub Actions.
 - Integrity checking of dependencies using lock file.
 - Code coverage checking using Codecov.